Kheirallah-Elie/SmartHomeDocumentationTechnique/README.md

     - Simple `NoSQL architecture` in `BSON` format (similar to `JSON`).

 - **Data Flow**:
   - Toggled devices are immediately reflected in the database and the frontend through SignalR.
-See next section for more details.
+See below for data flow in details.

 ##### Azure Integration
 - **Azure Functions**: